 - HIS – The Hydrotechnical Information System developed by the Department provides basic information about every bridge owned by the Department.
 Information may include year of construction, size, location, documented flood observations, hydrotechnical file histories and summaries, hydrotechnical inspections, and stream profiles (based on DEM data).

 - Flow Profile – Performs 1D calculation of section averaged depths and velocities through a system of channel and structure elements.
 It is based on a combination of Gradually Varied Flow and Rapidly Varied Flow calculations.
 The software can be used to model multi-slope culverts and constricted bridge openings.
 This is the Department's preferred hydraulics modelling tool.

 - Channel Capacity Calculator – Used to perform channel capacity calculations as per the Department's Hydrotechnical Design Guidelines.

 - BPG Tool – The Bridge Planning Geometry tool performs horizontal alignment, vertical profile, bridge fill and protection works geometry calculations.
-The information can be exported for use in GIS (e.g. Global Mapper) and CAD software.
+The information can be exported for use in GIS (for example, Global Mapper) and CAD software.